#10YearChallenge – for the legal profession.

 And much more.

-It’s also got me thinking about how we may each contribute to the evolution of the legal profession by 2029?
+It’s also got me thinking about a number of factors presented by workers comp attorneys in los angeles, and how we may each contribute to the evolution of the legal profession in California by 2029?
 What would the caption on the 2019 vs 2029 meme be?

 Let’s set ourselves a real challenge.
 Let’s make the next 10 years for our profession our best yet.